 Fully automated for low personnel requirements

 Alfa Laval MBR membranes are easy to operate and can be fully automated.
 All important aspects, such as air scouring, cycle lengths and CIP can be initiated, controlled and monitored remotely.
-The only required manual work is making sure the cleaning chemical tanks are filled.
+The only required manual work during the MBR water treatment with our modules is making sure the cleaning chemical tanks are filled.